The Clatterbridge Cancer Centre is one of the largest networked cancer centres in the UK.

 The Centre is now poised at one of the most significant points in its history.
 It is committed to transforming cancer care through the development of a new centre located in Liverpool.
 The Transforming Cancer Care project is a once-in-a-generation opportunity to develop cancer services that will ensure the people of Cheshire, Merseyside and beyond continue to benefit from care of the highest quality for decades to come.

-The new centre, expected to open in 2018, would be located on the Liverpool health campus alongside the Royal Liverpool University Hospital, the University of Liverpool and other key research partners.
-The Trust would continue to operate outpatient services and proton therapy at its Wirral site, as well as its outpatient radiotherapy services at Aintree and the outpatient chemotherapy clinics across Cheshire and Merseyside.
-Inpatient services and complex chemotherapy and radiotherapy would move to the new centre but the majority of Wirral patients could continue to receive their care at the current site.
+The new centre, due to open in 2020, will be located on the Liverpool health campus alongside the Royal Liverpool University Hospital, the University of Liverpool and other key research partners.
+The Trust will continue to operate outpatient services and proton therapy at its Wirral site, as well as its outpatient radiotherapy services at Aintree and the outpatient chemotherapy clinics across Cheshire and Merseyside.
+Inpatient services and complex chemotherapy and radiotherapy will move to the new centre but the majority of Wirral patients will continue to receive their care at the current site.

 The project has three key benefits: